alexwholland/CSC-370/Assignment 3/README.md

 Finally, you can also access a read-only, pre-populated version of this database on port 3306 and server csc370db.csc.uvic.ca.
 The server is only available from within the firewall; so, you must first connect to the intranet via VPN or to linux.csc.uvic.ca via SSH.

-## Queries

-The queries are available in two locations:

-  * You can access them on [the public-facing GitHub repo](https://github.com/sean-chester/relational-databases/sql) for this course's assignments.
-The advantages to this source are that it is the freshest (first place updates are pushed) and that you can directly check out the code with `git`, which might be an easier toolchain
-  * You can access them by downloading the compressed tarball that is attached to this assignment description and unpack it locally.

-Remember to edit and upload the `.sql` files and to use the `.tsv` files to check the correctness of your solutions.

-## Sources and Academic Integrity

-You are permitted to use sources that you find on the Internet, so long as the source is clearly dated with a last edit prior to 1-January-2022 and you provide a citation in your source code.
-For example, GitHub and StackOverflow content is permitted, so long as they are clearly dated prior to this year.
-If you do not include a citation in your source code, your work will be considered plagiarism.

-You must otherwise complete the assignment independently, including the development of pseudocode.
-Submissions may be subjected to plagiarism detection software and evidence of collaboration will be reported as an Academic Integrity infringement.
-You are welcome to prepare for the assignment with peers in the class by working through the ungraded worksheets together, which are designed to prepare you well for this assignment.

-## Illness, Lateness, Technical Issues, and Personal Circumstances

-Submissions will be accepted until the _end date_ of the assignment listed in Brightspace, which provides a three day buffer to address most challenges that are likely to arise.
-Note that support for the assignment will not be available after the deadline, however.
-Submissions will not be accepted after the _end date_; if you have not submitted code by then, whether by choice or circumstances, the weight for this assignment will be shifted to the corresponding midterm exam.

-## Summary

-I hope that this assignment is a fun way to learn and/or practice the SQL query language.
-Good luck!